 "The flu... right."
 Bulldog said with a chuckle.
 "Boy have I heard that one before."
 Then noticing her disappointed look, he frowned.
 "Wow, that's a

 "So do you want to have dinner with me or not?"
 She asked with a sigh.

 "Bulldog, yes or no?
 I'm trying to ask before I lose my nerve!"
 Roz said.

 "All right!
 High five right here!"
-Bulldog laughed, smacking Roz's hand so hard
+Bulldog laughed, smacking Roz's hand so hard that it stung.

 "Ouch!
 Bulldog!"
 She yelled, wincing at the pain.

 "Oh, sorry... sorry..." he said.
 "I'll be right back, okay?"

 "Thirty seconds, Bulldog."
 His producer said.